microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0-beta/Update-MgBookingBusinessCustomer.md

 # Update-MgBookingBusinessCustomer

 ## SYNOPSIS
-Update the navigation property customers in bookingBusinesses
+All the customers of this business.
+Read-only.
+Nullable.

 ## SYNTAX